 A lot of people use Bach’s Rescue Remedy (or something similar, like Kalms) for their nerves when driving – especially on their tests.
 Someone found the blog today on the search term “can bachs rescue remedy make you over the drink drive limit because it contains alcohol[?]”

-Bach’s extracts can contain up to 40% of alcohol by volume, though I believe that original Rescue Remedy only contains 27% (bear in mind some versions of Rescue Remedy are alcohol-free).
-What does that mean in practice?
+The original Bach’s extracts contained up to 40% of alcohol by volume.
+These days, I believe that ‘original’ Rescue Remedy only contains 27%.
+And some modern versions are alcohol-free.
+What does this mean in practice?
 Well, a pint of normal strength beer (3.5% alcohol) would contain 19.9mls of ethanol (which is what alcohol is).
-Alcohol-based Rescue Remedy in the 20ml size would be equivalent to a pint of beer in terms of ethanol… IF it were neat (100%) alcohol to begin with, and IF you used a whole container of it at a time.
+One of the alcohol-based Rescue Remedy products in the 20ml size would only be anywhere near this… IF it were neat (100%) alcohol to begin with, and IF you used a whole container of it at a time.
 It isn’t neat, and you only use a few drops of it at a time.

-Since original Rescue Remedy is only about 27% alcohol in the first place, so a whole 20ml container of it would be equivalent to just under a third of a pint of beer.
-And since a 20ml container contains between 20-30 doses, each dose is equivalent to less than 10mls of normal beer.
-And there is also the question of what it means when they say “alcohol” on the label, because Bach apparently uses brandy (labelled as “grape alcohol”, but it’s the same thing), which is a maximum of 60% ethanol to start with, so the dilution would be still greater if this is what they were referring to.
+However, ‘original’ Rescue Remedy is only about 27% alcohol in the first place, so a whole 20ml container of it would be equivalent to just under a third of a pint of beer.
+And since a 20ml container contains between 20-30 doses, each dose is equivalent to less than 10mls (or two teaspoons) of normal beer.

-So, unless you were already so close to being over the limit that a few mls of alcoholic liquid would take you over, the answer is no. If you are that close to being over the limit, that’s your problem.
+So, unless you were already so close to being over the limit that a couple of teaspoons of beer took you over, the answer is no. If you are that close to being over the limit, that’s your problem.
 Rescue Remedy cannot take you over the drink drive limit – not in the UK, at any rate – if you haven’t been drinking already.
 However, if you live somewhere they have a zero-tolerance alcohol limit, and if you had just squirted the stuff into your mouth when you got pulled over, a breath test might be a bit unpredictable, so you’d be better off getting one of the alcohol-free types.

-In any case, there is an alcohol-free version for kids, the spray version is only water-based, and you can get it in tablet, pastille, chewing gum, and even rub-in cream form.
+There are alcohol-free version for kids, the spray version is only water-based, and you can get it in tablet, pastille, chewing gum, and even rub-in cream form.